 SES will look at proposals to raise equity on a case by case basis.
 In normal course of business, SES will recommend voting AGAINST proposals that seek blanket approval for issuance of securities without giving adequate justification for the same.
-SES will analyze the disclosure provided by the Company as per the provision of SEBI (Issue of Capital and Disclosure Requirement) Regulation, to raise equity by way of a preferential issue.
-If the Company fails, to make such disclosure, then, SES will recommend voting AGAINST.
+SES would encourage Companies to make specific disclosure regarding their fund raising proposals and such justification would be considered in every funds raising proposal of the Company.